merely-useful/py-rse/index.md

 ## Summary {#automate-summary}

-The first version of Make was written in 1976.
 Its reliance on shell commands instead of direct calls to functions in Python or R sometimes makes it clumsy to use.
 However,